champierre/ml2scratch/README.md

   <img src="images/en/scratchx.png" />

-9. ScratchX will be opened in other tab.
-Warning dialog appears.
+9. ScratchX will be opened in other tab, then Warning dialog appears.
 Click "I understand, continue" if you trust me :)

   <img src="images/en/warning.png" />